WorldWideTelescope/pywwt/docs/windows.rst

 get_state
 +++++++++

-:meth:`~pywwt.windows.WWTClient.get_state` returns a dict of some of the details of the current view::
+:meth:`~pywwt.windows.WWTWindowsClient.get_state` returns a dict of some of the details of the current view::

     wwt.get_state()